> Skip to content

 Dual-Language Edition

 For most of his life, Victor Hugo (1802-1885) was the most famous writer in the world.
-His legacy includes the nineteenth century's most celebrated works of drama, fiction, memoir, and criticism.
-But in his day Hugo was know foremost as a poet-indeed the greatest French poet of the age.
-He wrote with passion about history, erotic experience, familial love, philosophy, nature, social justice, art, and mysticism.
+His legacy includes celebrated works of drama, fiction, memoir, and criticism.
+But in his day Hugo was known foremost as a poet—indeed the greatest French poet of the age.
+He wrote with passion about history, sensual experience, familial love, philosophy, nature, social justice, art, and mysticism.

 • Published: 26 February 2002